 Zendesk used the story feature on Instagram to update viewers about the activities at a day-long event.

-The brands today are focusing on streaming live video content.
-Pre-recorded video content is out of fashion.
+Brands today are focusing on streaming live video content.
+Pre-recorded video content is taking a backseat this year.
 Introduced in 2016, the live streaming industry is set to be valued at more than $70 billion by 2021.

 It has taken the video industry by storm.
 This is due to certain important factors.
-Firstly, the consumers find live-streamed video content authentic and trustworthy.
-Live videos of events, question-answer sessions or webinars carry more authenticity.
+Firstly, consumers find live-streamed video content authentic and trustworthy.
+Live videos of events, question-answer sessions or product launches carry more authenticity.

 Secondly, it is a great platform to reiterate your brand’s values and build awareness.
 It helps to showcase your brand’s personality and create an impression.

 Thirdly, the element of unpredictability and excitement in live videos which attracts viewers.
-Smart devices streaming HD videos and the High-speed Internet has made streaming video more convenient.
+Smart devices streaming HD videos and the High-speed internet has made streaming videos more convenient.
 Any company, big or small can use this feature to create a loyal audience base.